InboxPolicy vs MillionVerifier

 InboxPolicy is built for agents deciding whether to send a specific email right now, not for bulk cleanup.
 It ships an MCP server exposing decide_send, verify_email, batch, and usage tools.

 The REST API supports idempotency keys, per-item batch results, async batches up to 50,000 emails, and signed completion webhooks.
-Agents can also pay per call with no account or API key: a keyless request returns HTTP 402 with machine-readable payment requirements, the agent pays $0.01 USDC on Base via an X-PAYMENT header, and gets back a decision plus an on-chain settlement receipt.
+Agents can also pay per call with no account or API key: a keyless request returns HTTP 402 with machine-readable payment requirements, the agent pays $0.01 USDC on Base via a PAYMENT-SIGNATURE header, and gets back a decision plus an on-chain settlement receipt.

 How do InboxPolicy and MillionVerifier prices compare?